H.R. 842: Nancy Gardner Sewell Medicare Multi-Cancer Early Detection Screening Coverage Act

 Why it matters

 H.R.
-842 creates a new Medicare benefit category for multi-cancer early detection tests starting January 1, 2028.
-These are screening tests designed to look for multiple cancer types across multiple organs in one test, with blood-based genomic tests as the main model.
+842 would add a new Medicare screening benefit for multi-cancer early detection tests beginning January 1, 2028.
+These tests are designed to look for several cancer types across different organs in a single test, with blood-based genomic tests as the main model.

-Not every test qualifies.
-The test has to be cleared or approved by the FDA, and the Health and Human Services secretary would still have to decide through Medicare's national coverage process that it's reasonable and necessary for Medicare patients.
+Not every test would qualify.
+A test would have to be cleared or approved by the FDA, and federal health officials would still have to decide, through Medicare's national coverage process, that it is reasonable and necessary for Medicare patients.

-The bill also builds in two big limits.
-Medicare generally could not pay for more than one of these tests within 11 months, and it could not pay for people who had already reached age 68 by the start of 2028.
+Two big limits are built in.
+Medicare generally could not pay for more than one of these tests within 11 months, and it could not pay for anyone who had already reached age 68 by the start of 2028.
 That age cap rises by one year each year after that.

-So in practice, the cutoff would be 68 in 2028, 69 in 2029, 70 in 2030, and so on.
-If a test later gets a grade of A or B from the U.S. Preventive Services Task Force and Medicare covers it under that route, those age and frequency limits would no longer apply.
+So the cutoff would be 68 in 2028, 69 in 2029, 70 in 2030, and onward.
+In practice, the benefit would start with beneficiaries in their mid-to-late 60s and open to older ages one year at a time.
+If a covered test later earns a top A or B rating from the U.S. Preventive Services Task Force, the age and frequency limits would drop away.

-The bill also says this new benefit cannot be used to cut off existing Medicare screening coverage for breast, cervical, colorectal, lung, or prostate cancer.
-In other words, Congress is adding another screening option, not swapping out the ones you already know.
+The bill also says this new coverage cannot be used to cut back existing Medicare screening for breast, cervical, colorectal, lung, or prostate cancer.
+It adds a screening option rather than swapping out the ones already in place.

 H.R.
 842 Bill Summary